2016 census of Ireland: Census form

 Census 2016 was the first Irish census that allowed respondents to report a marital status contracted with a person of the same sex.
 This followed a 2015 referendum to amend the Irish Constitution to permit same-sex marriages, which was passed into law by the Marriage Act 2015.
 Other than marital status, the 2016 census form copied all questions verbatim from the 2011 census form.
-The same is not planned for the 2022 census, which underwent a public consultation process in 2017 to formulate new questions.
+The same was not planned for the 2022 census, which underwent a public consultation process in 2017 to formulate new questions.
 These changes included a revision to questions on religion, which Atheist Ireland argued skewed responses towards religiosity.
 The new questions were trialed in West Cork in 2018.

 Although most census forms in 2016 were collected in person by returning enumerators, over 15,000 forms were returned by post, with all recipients legally required to return completed forms.

 Results

 The census's results on declining religiosity, the aging population, and rising homelessness all drew attention in Irish media.
 Affiliation with the largest religion in Ireland, Roman Catholicism, dropped to 78%, down from 84% in 2011.
 The census also reported the first ever recorded fall in the absolute number of Roman Catholics.
-A thematic report on housing found that home ownership rates reached their lowest since 1971, which Minister for Housing, Planning, Community and Local Government Simon Coveney described as a "stark story" emanating from "fundamental structural problems", which he associated with the 2008 Recession and Irish housing bubble.
+A thematic report on housing found that home ownership rates reached their lowest since 1971, which Minister for Housing, Planning, Community and Local Government Simon Coveney described as a "stark story" emanating from "fundamental structural problems", which he associated with the Great Recession and Irish housing bubble.